Table of contents

 The most widely used balance sheet measure used to describe the UK public sector's financial position at a point in time is public sector net debt excluding public sector banks (PSND ex).
 Expressing net debt as a ratio of gross domestic product (GDP) gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

-The net debt-to-GDP ratio at the end of October 2024 was provisionally estimated at 97.5%, 1.6 percentage points higher than a year ago.
-However, this is a highly provisional estimate and is likely to be revised in future publications, because it partly relies on GDP estimates based on the October 2024 Office for Budget Responsibility forecast.
-Our blog explains why our estimates of the Debt to GDP ratio are susceptible to revision.
+The net debt-to-GDP ratio at the end of November 2024 was provisionally estimated at 98.1%, 1.2 percentage points higher than a year ago.
+However, this is a highly provisional estimate and is likely to be revised in future publications because it partly relies on GDP estimates based on the October 2024 Office for Budget Responsibility forecast.
+Our blog explains why our estimates of the debt to GDP ratio are susceptible to revision.

 Figure 6: Net debt as a percentage of GDP remains at levels last seen in the early 1960s

-Source: Public sector finances from the Office for Budget Responsibility (OBR) and the Office for National Statistics
+Source: Public sector finances from the Office for National Statistics and the Office for Budget Responsibility (OBR)

 Notes:

-- This chart uses historical data published in the OBR's Public finances databank 2024-25.
+This chart uses historical data published in the Public finances databank 2024-25.

 Download this chart Figure 6: Net debt as a percentage of GDP remains at levels last seen in the early 1960s

-Image .csv .xlsPublic sector net debt excluding the Bank of England (BoE) was £2,581.3 billion at the end of October 2024, or around 90.2% of GDP.
-This is £210.2 billion (or 7.3 percentage points of GDP) less than the wider measure (including the BoE).
-This difference is largely a result of the BoE’s quantitative easing activities, including the gilt-purchasing activities of the Asset Purchase Facility (APF) Fund.
+Image .csv .xlsPublic sector net debt excluding the Bank of England (BoE) was £2,598.0 billion at the end of November 2024, or around 90.4% of GDP.
+This is £219.8 billion (or 7.7 percentage points of GDP) less than the wider measure of net debt (including the BoE).
+This difference is largely a result of the BoE's quantitative easing activities, including the gilt-purchasing activities of the Asset Purchase Facility (APF) Fund.

-The APF’s gilt holding is not recorded directly as a component of public sector net debt.
-Instead, in October 2024, we recorded the £95.1 billion difference between the £654.5 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £559.4 billion redemption value.
+The APF Fund's gilt holding is not recorded directly as a component of public sector net debt.
+Instead, in November 2024, we recorded the £95.1 billion difference between the £654.5 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £559.4 billion redemption value.

 For details of the BoE's contribution to public sector net debt, see Table PSA9A of our Public sector finances tables 1 to 10: Appendix A dataset.